timeeeee/wordle-solver/README.md

     python3 grades.py

 ... will create a 2d list "grades" where grade[guess_index][solution_index] is the hash of the resulting grade, and dump it to "grades.json".
-This format is a little convoluted but makes "grades.json" compact (~600 MB).
+This format is a little convoluted but makes "grades.json" more compact (~600 MB).
 It takes about 16 minutes to generate on my computer, and about 10 seconds to load from the finished json file into memory in a python script.

 # Some other strategies: